joseangeldelangel10/Parstagram/README.md

 <img src='walktrough.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+In this gif we can appreciate the following user stories:
+*  User sees app icon in home screen
+*  User can log in of his or her account
+*  The current signed in user is persisted across app restarts
+*  User can make new posts

 <img src='walktrough2.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+*  User can view the last 20 posts submitted to "Instagram"
+*  User can pull to refresh the last 20 posts submitted to "Instagram"
+*  User can tap a post to go to a Post Details activity.
+This new activity should show the post's timestamp and caption.

 <img src='walktrough3.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+* User can switch between different tabs using using fragments and a Bottom Navigation View
+* User is able to sign up
+* User is able to log out

 GIF created with [Kap](https://getkap.co/).